 At North Main Family Dental, we perform root canal therapy in order to treat the nerve inside the tooth.
 Unfortunately, teeth are unable to heal themselves, so root canal therapy can be performed in order to save teeth that are diseased, infected, fractured, or have become non-vital over time, thereby reducing the need for extracting the teeth.

 The traditional myth of Root Canal Therapy is that it is very painful.
 Root Canal Therapy, contrary to popular belief, relieves the pain and discomfort that is very common with abscessed teeth and infection.
 Our team is attentive to your comfort both during and after the appointment.
 Patients with anxiety regarding root canal therapy have the option to consider one of our sedation options during their root canal appointment.

 A root canal treatment becomes needed when the pulp, or the soft inner tissue of your tooth, has become infected or exposed.
 This happens when the hard-outer shell of the tooth, or enamel, has failed, and the interior pulp has become compromised.
-The most common reasons for the pulp of the tooth to becoming affected are due to a cracked tooth; a deep cavity; or an injury to a tooth.
+The most common reasons for the pulp of the tooth to become affected are due to a cracked tooth, a deep cavity, or an injury to a tooth.

 Saving your natural teeth, where possible, is always recommended by our Airdrie dental team!
 Ideally, you want to keep your natural teeth; however, the only alternative to a root canal treatment involves first having the tooth extracted.

 When a tooth cannot be saved by a root canal treatment, such as in the case where it is beyond repair, or if you choose not to proceed with a root canal on a particular tooth, the alternative is having the tooth extracted and replaced with an implant, bridge, or denture to restore chewing function and prevent neighboring teeth from shifting.